From BR Bullpen

 Daniel Berg played his fifth minor league season in 2009.

 Berg made his debut in the Claxton Shield in 2003 as a late substitute when Adam Burton retired.
 Berg was 2 for 13 with 3 walks, 2 errors and 3 steals in 4 tries.
+He was on the Aussie team that won the 2003 Oceania Championship.
 He then came to the US for college baseball.
 The Minnesota Twins drafted him in the 30th round in 2004.

 Berg made his pro debut in 2005, hitting .159/.265/.205 in 28 games as a utility infielder for the GCL Twins.
 He starred in the 2006 Claxton Shield, going 8 for 18 with 2 doubles, a triple, a steal, 6 runs and a tournament-best 11 walks in 7 games for the Victoria Aces.
 In the minors in 2006, Danny played for the Beloit Snappers (.192/.313/.308 in 9 games) then was demoted to the Elizabethton Twins, where he hit .253/.353/.466 with 35 runs in 51 contests.
 He led one of the Appalachian League's top offenses in runs scored.
 He did not have a regular position, playing first base, catcher and third base that season.